JohnathanADrews/HularionExperience/docs/5 - Components/readme.md

 <hx h-component-handler="AddTreeNodeHandler" h-method="addTreeNode" />
 ```

-As you can see, it has the attribute h-component-handler="AddTreeNodeHandler", which indicates the handler in ComponentAppEntryPoint.
+The tag has the attribute h-component-handler="AddTreeNodeHandler", which indicates the handler in ComponentAppEntryPoint.
 It also has the  h-method="addTreeNode" attribute.
 This directs any incoming components to that method on the Tree constructor function.
 So, let's add that method.
 ```
 addTreeNode: function(node, parameters){
 	var t = this;